vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 #### Building and Signing transaction

 The `Transaction` object is not exactly the transaction in the shape of the blockchain's protocol (which is generally serialized into a blob of bytes).
-So for convenience, you may implement a `buildTransaction` method to serialized it using MyCoin SDK, that could be reused for instance for estimating fees through the API.
+So for convenience, you may implement a `buildTransaction` method to serialized it using <i>MyCoin</i> SDK, that could be reused for instance for estimating fees through the API.

 `src/families/mycoin/js-buildTransaction.js`: